-For 45 years, YA has been a leader in promotional marketing services.
+For more than 45 years, YA has been a leader in promotional marketing services.
 Their end-to-end management of more than 3,500 promotions annually equates to tens of millions of consumer interactions annually, delivering data-driven digital, social and mobile promotions ranging from rebates and rewards to loyalty programs, enter-to-win, referrals and more.

 For four decades, the company headquartered out of Norwood/Young America—about 40 miles southwest of Minneapolis.
 But as the 21st century business community continues to evolve and YA’s focus shifted toward digital while also working to attract and retain talent, the company made the move to downtown Mpls in 2015.